rust-lang/book/second-edition/nostarch/chapter15.md

 `Weak<T>` will be `Some` if the `Rc` value has not been dropped yet, and `None` if the `Rc` value has been dropped.
-Because `upgrade` returns an `Option`, we know Rust will make sure we handle both the `Some` case and the `None` case and we won't be trying to use an invalid pointer.
+Because `upgrade` returns an `Option`, we know Rust will make sure we handle both the `Some` case and the `None` case and we won’t be trying to use an invalid pointer.

-Instead of the list in Listing 15-17 where each item knows only about the next item, let's say we want a tree where the items know about their children items *and* their parent items.
+Instead of the list in Listing 15-17 where each item knows only about the next item, let’s say we want a tree where the items know about their children items *and* their parent items.

-Let's start just with a struct named `Node` that holds its own `i32` value as well as references to its children `Node` values:
+Let’s start just with a struct named `Node` that holds its own `i32` value as well as references to its children `Node` values:

 Filename: src/main.rs